-If you are looking for a great list of lakes in Dallas (and nearby) then you are in the right place!
-We grew up in the Dallas-Fort Worth area, and still call it home today, so know all of the fabulous lakes in this area.
+If you are looking for a great list of lakes in Dallas (and nearby), you are in the right place!
+We grew up in the Dallas-Fort Worth area and still call it home today, so we know all its fabulous lakes.

-Escaping the summer heat in Texas is an absolute must, but it gets boring just staying in the air conditioning all of the time.
+Escaping the summer heat in Texas is an absolute must, but staying in the air conditioning always gets boring.
 That is when you will see Texans heading out to the lake.

-Our Texas lakes provide relief from the heat and load of fun activities, so let’s check out all of the Dallas lakes!
+Our Texas lakes provide relief from the heat and fun activities, so let’s check out all of the Dallas lakes!

-Of course, if you are visiting Dallas during one of the fabulous Texas road trips, then be sure to add one of these lakes to your itinerary!
+Of course, if you visit Dallas during one of the fabulous Texas road trips, add one of these lakes to your itinerary!

 Follow Us on Social Media